What do we offer?

-We offer both on-site and remote year-round training in the theatre arts for learners 5 to 105 years old.
+We offer both on-site and remote year-round training in the theatre arts for learners ages 9-17.
 Group classes and private coaching are available for performing arts (acting, singing, dancing) and production.
 Virtual and in-person performance classes happen several times throughout the school year.
 In the summer, we offer two multi-week conservatory-style performance camps.

 Our classes feature: